google/js-green-licenses/README.md

 ];
 ```

-You can also whitelist some NPM packages and they will be considered "green"
+You can also whitelist some npm packages and they will be considered "green"
 even when they have non-green licenses or no licenses.
 It's useful when
 `jsgl` is unable to verify the validness of a certain package's license for
 some reason.
 For example, when a package doesn't specify its license in its